* Regulator cuts value of Cemig asset base compensation

 SAO PAULO, March 20 Brazilian stocks fell on

-after a rate-related ruling on one company drove fears that
+ruling on one company drove fears about a wider impact in the

 Brazil's benchmark Bovespa index fell for the sixth